Babies of this age…

 - Babies love singing and dancing, so why not put on some music and have a dance party?
 (We'll never tell!)

 - It's fun to play the 'imitation game,' too – make a sound and see if your baby will copy you.

 - You can also play at covering things up and then revealing them - this helps babies realise that things don’t disappear just because they're out of sight.

 Nutritional needs change as babies get older

 ...and they also enjoy larger portions.
-HiPP Organic Growing Up Meals add extra excitement to mealtimes.
-HiPP Organic baby foods are made with the finest organic ingredients - no fillers, no nasties, no unsuitable salt levels - and taste home-made.
+That's why we created HiPP Organic Growing Up Meals – they're sized just right to add extra excitement to older babies' mealtimes.
+HiPP Organic baby foods are made with the finest organic ingredients - no fillers, no nasties, no unsuitable salt levels - and taste good enough to be home-made.

 Standing on their own two feet

 Even if your baby’s not standing up or walking at the moment, it won’t be long!
 Make sure you have a camera ready for those first steps.
-Every day your little one becomes more independent, but don’t be surprised if they’re still clingy, especially when there are strangers around.
-They may also cry if you are not within view.
+Every day your little one becomes more independent, but don’t be surprised if there are still clingy times, especially when there are strangers around.
+Your baby may also cry if you are not within view.